Chip Lupo, Credit Card Writer

 @CLoop

-U.S. Bank reports to the credit bureaus monthly, within days after the end of a cardholder’s monthly billing period.
-U.S. Bank reports a credit card’s credit limit, account balance, payment history, and more to all three of the major credit bureaus: TransUnion, Equifax, and Experian.
-U.S. Bank may use a certain credit bureau more than another, though, depending on the applicant’s home state and other factors.
+U.S. Bank reports to the credit bureaus once each month, within days after the end of your monthly billing period.
+U.S. Bank reports a credit card’s credit limit, account balance, payment history, and more to TransUnion, Equifax, and Experian.

-Once U.S. Bank reports your account information to the credit bureaus, it may take a few days before the updates appear on your credit report.
-New U.S. Bank cardholders may not see any new credit account info on their credit report for one or two billing periods after first getting a card.
+After U.S. Bank reports your account information to the credit bureaus each month, it may take a few days before the updates appear on your credit report.
+When you first open a new U.S. Bank credit card, you may not see info from this account on your credit report for one or two billing periods.
+That’s about 30 - 60 days.

-If you’d like to review your up-to-date credit score and TransUnion credit report, you can sign up for a free account on WalletHub.
+You can review your up-to-date credit score and TransUnion credit report if you sign up for a free account on WalletHub.
 That way, you’ll be able to check every day to see if there’s any new information from U.S. Bank on your credit report.

 Did we answer your question?